 Seocho Saturday Flea Market

-The Seocho Saturday Flea Market has been held was originally a place for selling used household items in an effort to combat the effects of Asian economic crisis in 1997.
-Comprised of hundreds of stalls each week, the flea market will open until end of November on Saturdays from 9:00 to 14:30 in 2017.
+The Seocho Saturday Flea Market was originally a place for selling used household items in an effort to combat the effects of the Asian economic crisis in 1997.
+Comprised of hundreds of stalls each week, the flea market will be open on Saturdays until the of November from 10:30 to 14:30 this year.
 The market is divided into different sections with goods for the general public, children and adolescents, nursery products, and seasonal items.
 The market also holds street concerts, creative arts programs, and other hands-on events for visitors.

 - Yongheori Neighborhood Park (Week 1): Gangnam Station (Seoul Subway Line 6, Shinbundang Line), Exit 6.
-Walk approx. 9 min.
+Approx. 9 min walk

-- Banpo Sports Complex (Week 2): Sinbanpo Station (Seoul Subway Line 9), Exit 4.
-Walk approx. 5 min.
+- Jamwon Sports Park (Week 2): Jamwon Station (Seoul Subway Line 3), Exit 4.
+Approx. 3 min walk

 - Bangbae-dong Bokgae Road (Week 3): Sadang Station (Seoul Subway Line 2, 4), Exit 11, 13.

-- Seocho Cultural Arts Park (Week 4): Take a taxi from Yangjae Citizen’s Forest Park (Seoul Subway Shinbundang Line) for approx. 5 min.
+- Yangjae Neighborhood Park (Week 4): Yangjae Citizen’s Forest Station (Seoul Subway Shinbundang Line) Exit 2.
+Approx. 6 min walk

 As most flea and free markets accept cash only, it is advised to prepare cash in advance before visiting.